GovTechSG/seed-documentation/seed-offboarding-instructions-for-macos.md

   <details>
   <summary>d.
 Remove Microsoft Defender ATP</summary><br>

-  **Prerequisite**

-  To remove Microsoft Defender ATP from your device, you need to offboard from it using the offboarding script.
+  To remove Microsoft Defender ATP from your device, first you need to offboard from it using the offboarding script.

   Check if the script that you received earlier has not yet expired.

  ?>  The expiry date is indicated on the file name.
 For example, *MicrosoftDefenderATPOffboardingMacOs_valid_until_2021-11-04.py*

   If the script has already expired, choose one of the below options as appropriate:

-  - If you are a public officer, [contact GCC2.0 team](gcc2.0_support@tech.gov.sg) to get the offboarding script.
+  - If you are a public officer, [contact SEED team](gcc2.0_support@tech.gov.sg) to get the offboarding script.

   - If you are a vendor, contact your Defender ATP administrator to [get the offboarding script](get-offboarding-scripts-for-microsoft-defender-atp).